Gerrard has taste for success - Carragher

 The Liverpudlian has orchestrated an Old Firm derby miracle in Govan.
 Prior to his arrival to much pomp and ceremony, Celtic held a watertight grip in this fixture.
 Unbeaten in 11, Brendan Rodgers' team had also won nine of them.

-Spring forward to the present and Gerrard not just goes into this Sunday's joust unbeaten in their last six in this fixture - with five wins - but with the bragging rights of a Scottish Premiership trophy nestled upstairs in the cabinet.
+Spring forward to the present and Gerrard not just goes into this Sunday's joust unbeaten in their past six in this fixture - with five wins - but with a Scottish Premiership trophy nestled upstairs in the cabinet.

 "If you're a Rangers manager and you come in when Celtic are winning things, you can't expect other teams in the division to beat them, you've to do your job," added the former Liverpool and England defender.
 "Stevie would have been well aware of that.
 Take them on head on - and that's what he's done.

-"If you don't do well in the Old Firm games then you're not going to win the league - and that goes for Celtic as well.
+"If you don't do well in the Old Firm games, then you're not going to win the league - and that goes for Celtic as well.
 Stevie knew he had to change that."

 'He'd have probably liked me'